PierreMishra/Watershed-Stream-Delineation-Tool/README.md

 Go to this [link](https://1drv.ms/u/s!Ak8N6yOD29xEqT4ax-ypDd4LoWWj?e=NgI3S1) to download the zipped ArcGIS Pro workspace.
 For users who are not interested in downloading the entire workspace, refer to the section `How to configure ArcGIS Pro to run the tool` below.

 Open `Watershed-Stream-Delineation.aprx`.
 From catalog pane expand `Watershed-Stream-Delineation.tbx` under `Toolboxes`.
-Double click `Watershed Stream Delineation Tool`.
+Right click and select `New` -> `Script` and locate `DelineationTool.py` in the `script` folder.
+Once it is added, double click `Watershed Stream Delineation Tool`.

 ## Inputs